appwrite/rfc/021-multi-factor-authentication.md

 For my proposal I need to add a new internal collection called `challenges` with following data structure (excluding default `$` attributes):
 - `token` secret to be used for identification, similiar to the `secret` of the tokens collections
-- `provider` the provider used for the challenge (TOTP, SMS, E-Mail, etc)
+- `provider` the provider used for the challenge (TOTP, HOTP, SMS, E-Mail, etc)
-- `session` the type of session that has triggered the creation of the challenge
+- `session` the session that will be created when the challenge is completed

 Additionally we need to add new properties to the `user` collection:
 - `mfa` boolean to whether MFA is enabled or not
 - `totp` boolean to whether a TOTP device is active
 - `totpSecret` the secret key to be used with a TOTP authentication app
 - `totpBackup` array of backup codes that can each used once
+- `hotp` boolean to whether a HOTP device is active
+- `hotpSecret` the secret key to be used with a HOTP authentication app
+- `hotpBackup` array of backup codes that can each used once

 ### Supporting Libraries